 Treatment for moderate or severe TBIs can be extensive and long-lasting.
 It may involve:

-If you or a loved one has suffered severe TBI through the fault another, it is important to consult with an experienced personal injury lawyer as soon as possible.
-Whether the TBI resulted from a car accident caused by another driver, a slip-and-fall accident on someone else’s property, or any other accident due to someone else’s negligence, the knowledgeable personal injury lawyers at Kraft & Associates, P.C., are ready to help you pursue the compensation you need.
+If you or a loved one has suffered severe TBI in Texas through the fault or negligence of another, it is important to consult with an experienced traumatic brain injury lawyer as soon as possible.
+Whether the TBI resulted from a car accident caused by another driver, a slip-and-fall accident on someone else’s property, or any other accident due to someone else’s negligence, the knowledgeable Dallas injury attorneys at Kraft & Associates, P.C., are ready to help you pursue the compensation you need.